Wilson disease, also known as hepatolenticular degeneration, is a rare autosomal recessive disorder of copper metabolism affecting multiple systems.

 - weakening of hands and dysarthria are often the earliest symptoms 5

 - psychiatric symptoms

-Kayser-Fleischer rings are seen in the cornea and are a characteristic feature 11.
+Asymptomatic Kayser-Fleischer rings are usually seen in the cornea and are a characteristic feature 11.

-It is a disorder that results from abnormal caeruloplasmin metabolism; a result of a variety of mutations in the ATP7B gene.
-Total body copper is elevated with deposition and resultant damage to a variety of organs, e.g. liver and brain.
+It is a disorder that results from abnormal ceruloplasmin metabolism, as a result of a variety of mutations in the ATP7B gene.
+Total body copper is elevated that has toxic effects on hepatocytes with copper deposition and resulting damage to a variety of organs, e.g. liver and brain.

 Three pathways affected mostly:

 - pontocerebellar tract

 - free serum copper: increased 14

 - urinary copper: increased 14